About the Studio

 Design Director

-Hannah studied Communication Design at the Parsons School of Design, but she grew up on a farm — a foundation that shaped both her creative eye and her roll-up-your-sleeves work ethic.
-That hands-on upbringing translates naturally to interior design, where she’s just as comfortable discussing proportion and palette as she is rolling out an oversized rug, assembling furniture on-site, or managing the physical rhythm of installation day.
-For Hannah, great design isn’t precious — it’s personal, practical, and fully realized.
+Hannah studied at the Parsons School of Design, but grew up on a farm—a background that shaped both her creative eye and her roll-up-your-sleeves work ethic.
+She’s just as comfortable discussing proportion and palette as she is rolling out an oversized rug, assembling furniture on-site, or managing the pace and detail of installation day.

-After living and working in New York City, Chicago, and Atlanta, Hannah now lives in Dobbs Ferry with her husband and their two daughters.
-Outside the studio, you’ll likely find her cheering from the sidelines at one of her girl's sporting events or immersed in the ongoing renovation of their 1885 home — a hands-on project that continually deepens her appreciation for historic character and modern function.
+After living and working in New York City, Chicago, and Atlanta, Hannah now lives in Dobbs Ferry with her husband and two daughters.
+Outside the studio, you’ll find her immersed in the ongoing renovation of her family’s 1885 home—a hands-on project that continues to shape her appreciation for historic character and modern function—or cheering at one of her daughters’ sporting events.